Jesus College, Cambridge: Choir

+Between September 2009 and December 2016 Mark Williams, former assistant organist at St Paul's Cathedral, served as director of music, being succeeded by Richard Pinel, former assistant organist at St George's Chapel, Windsor and Organ Scholar at Magdalen College, Oxford, in January 2017.
+After Pinel's departure at the end of the 2022 academic year, Peter Wright served as acting director until the appointment of the current director Benjamin Sheen, who took up the post in January 2023.
+Former Organ Scholars who have held or currently hold director of music posts at British cathedrals include Malcolm Archer (Bristol Cathedral, Wells Cathedral and St Paul’s Cathedral), Geraint Bowen (St Davids Cathedral and Hereford Cathedral), Charles Harrison (Chichester Cathedral), Peter Hurford (St Albans Cathedral), Richard Lloyd (Hereford Cathedral and Durham Cathedral) and James O'Donnell, (Westminster Cathedral and Westminster Abbey).

 Student life

 Student societies

-Although Jesus College is one of the older colleges at the university, it is known for having a relaxed and informal atmosphere.
-This is in large part attributable to its active student unions, the Jesus College Student Union (JCSU) and the Jesus College Graduate Union (MCR).
+Jesus College has two active student unions, the Jesus College Student Union (JCSU) and the Jesus College Graduate Union (MCR).
 These unions organise a wide range of social, cultural, welfare and sporting events throughout the year.
 The John Hughes Arts Festival, founded by College students in 2014 in memory of the late Dean of Chapel, John Hughes, enters its third year in 2017, providing a broad programme of arts events.

 Jesus College hosts an annual May Ball.
-Musician James Bay played at the 2015 May Ball.
-The headliners for 2016 were Coasts, Clean Bandit and Jack Garratt.

 Sport

-Jesus College offers a large number of sports, including rowing, football, rugby, hockey, tennis, squash and basketball.
-The college typically fields a number of teams in each sport.
-The Jesus College Boat Club is particularly strong, with the 1st Men's VIII never having dropped below 12th place in the May Bumps and 11th position in the Lent Bumps.
+Jesus College offers sports, including rowing, football, rugby, hockey, tennis, squash and basketball.
+The college typically fields several teams in each sport.
+Jesus College Hockey Club (JCHC) counts 7 Cuppers wins in the last decade and a rise back to the top division in the 24/25 season, finishing a close second to bitter rival John's/Newnham College.

+The Jesus College Boat Club is also particularly strong, with the 1st Men's VIII never having dropped below 12th place in the May Bumps and 11th position in the Lent Bumps.
 The JCBC organises the annual Fairbairn Cup Races.

 Hall

 A three-course dinner known as Formal Hall is served in the college's main dining hall five nights a week.
 Gowns are worn by all members of the college, along with lounge suits for men and formal dresses for women.
 A four-course dinner for graduate students of the college known as Grad Hall is served in Upper Hall each Wednesday.
 Unlike most traditional Oxbridge colleges, the college allows graduate students to dine at High Table on Tuesdays.

-The college also offers informal dining at lunch and dinner known as Caff, as well as brunch on Saturday mornings and a carvery lunch on Sundays.
-The college also has a popular student bar known as JBar which sells a wide variety of drinks, including JPA (Jesus Pale Ale).
+The college offers informal dining at lunch and dinner known as Caff, as well as brunch on Saturday mornings and a brunch on Sundays.
+The college has a student bar known as JBar.

 Masters and fellows

-Masters of the college
+Masters

 Sonita Alleyne was elected master of the college in 2019.
 She was preceded by Ian White, former Van Eck Professor of Engineering at the university.
 Previous masters of the college include: